 Plastic bits can be sharp and cause cuts in a dog’s mouth and throat, or even in the stomach and digestive tract.

-Batteries contain acids that can burn your dog’s skin and mucus membranes.
+Batteries contain acids that can burn your dog’s skin and mucous membranes.
 For instance, many alkaline batteries contain potassium hydroxide or sodium hydroxide.
-These are substances that can cause liquefaction necrosis when they come in contact with tissues.
+These are substances that can cause liquefactive necrosis (cell death) when they come in contact with tissues.

 For these reasons, if your fur baby happens to chew up a remote control and you can’t account for all the pieces of the remote or the batteries, then it’s time to call the vet.
 This could be a medical emergency.

-The best way to avoid your dog chewing up the remote controls is training.
-The training is for you and your family to learn to keep remote controls in places where your dog can’t reach.
+Finally, the best way to avoid your dog chewing up the remote controls is through training.
+The training is for you and your family to learn to keep remote controls in places where your dog can’t reach!